 al-hurraiqa (arab), art, primordial soup, pool, stagnated, photography, jelly, gorgon, medusa, ripples, waves, petrification, puddle, break, surface, tectonic, tension, vortex.

-The screening also included work by Rogério Paulo Silva and Henrique Vieira Ribeiro.
-Presented here is a group of images that serve as base for the work/project Medusa.
+The Medusa – work in progress” screening also included work by Rogério Paulo Silva and Henrique Vieira Ribeiro.
+Presented here is a group of images that set the base for the work/project.
 The multimedia production of the work has had wonderful support from Armando Ribeiro and The Chroniclers.

 ‣ Versão deste artigo em: pt ‣